Welcome to October!

 This is one of my favorite months of the year, and a major transitional time from summer to winter.
 In the northern hemisphere, October lies between the two major growing seasons.
 Some parts of the country are quickly moving into winter weather, some are holding onto summer.
 My suggestion is simply to stay tuned to the climate changes in your area and adjust accordingly, day by day.

-- On warmer, sunnier days eat off the Summer Grocery List.
+- Eat from the Summer Grocery List.

 - Sip cool or room temperature water with cucumber slices or drink coconut water to keep cool and hydrated.

-- On colder, greyer days eat off the Winter Grocery List.
+- Eat from the Winter Grocery List.

 - Eat more fat and protein.
-Add ghee, avocado, sesame oil or olive oil to your grains and soups.
+Add ghee, avocado, sesame oil, or olive oil to your grains and soups.

-- This time of year, the accumulated heat will dehydrate us.
+Try to drink 1/2 of your ideal body weight in ounces of water per day.
+This time of year, the accumulated heat will dehydrate us.
 As the brain often perceives thirst as hunger, we start eating.
-Try to drink 1/2 of your ideal body weight in ounces of water per day.

-- Eat 2-4 apples per day until the end of October to cleanse your digestive system, pomegranate to flush your lymph and watermelon to cleanse your kidneys.
+Eat 2-4 apples per day until the end of October to cleanse your digestive system, pomegranate to flush your lymph, and watermelon to cleanse your kidneys.

 Seasonal Grocery Lists